Search results for:

 If data is inputted into the website, PHP's interpreter translates the information on the web server.
 The result is sent to MariaDB to store it securely.

 Linux is what allows all this communication between the other three to take place.
 It's the foundation upon which they all pass information back and forth.

 There you have it, the LAMP Stack.
 Speaking of, did we mention Hostwinds offers LAMP Stack, and LEMP Stack for that matter, as a 1-click install on the Cloud Portal's 'Create a Server' page?

 Similar to LAMP Stack itself, the LAMP Stack 1-click install template in the Cloud Portal allows you to consolidate several steps into one.
-Simply click the ‘LAMP Stack’ option in the ‘Applications’ tab when you are creating your cloud server or VPS, and boom, it’s on the server.
+Click the 'LAMP Stack' option in the 'Applications' tab when creating your cloud server or VPS, and boom, it's on the server.